BenHallinan/gdp_gov_spending_effects/README.md

 ![](/images/debt_clock.png)
 # Purpose
 The purpose of this research is to develop a model on the relationship between various components of government expenditure and the overall economic well-being of our population.
 With this, the intent is to determine if there is a significant positive or negative relationship between the spending categories and U.S. GDP per Capita.
+The results I am most interested in is the effects of National Defense Spending on our economic well-being.
+This is due to our National Defense Spending being one of the most debated and it being the largest part of our discretionary budget.

-This model could be a useful insight for U.S. policymakers in the long-term planning and evaluation of policy and aid in the optimal allocation of government resources.
+This model could be a useful insight for U.S. policymakers in the long-term planning and evaluation of policy and aid in the optimal allocation of government resources and could also serve as a valuable tool in the argument for why National Defense Spending is so critical to our nation.

-## Proposed Question
+## Proposed Question(s)
-What is the effect of Government expenditures on our nations GDP Per Capita?
-How does each spending category independently effect the economy for U.S. Citizens?
+What is the effect of National Defense Spending on our nations GDP Per Capita?
+How does the other spending category independently effect the economy for U.S. Citizens as well?

 # Data
 All data used in this research was compiled from the Federal Reserve Economic Data(FRED), which was created and maintained by the Research Department at the Federal Reserve Bank of St. Louis.
 The following is a table of the time-series data taken from 1960 - 2023: